martinthomson/tmi/draft-thomson-tmi.md

 of individual privacy.

 Introducing intermediaries is often done with the intent of avoiding disruption to protocols that operate a higher layer of the stack.
 However, network layering abstractions often leak, meaning that the effects of the intermediation can be observed.
 Where those effects cause problems, it can be difficult to detect and fix those problems.

 The insertion of an intermediary in a protocol imposes other costs on other protocol participants; see {{?EROSION=I-D.hildebrand-middlebox-erosion}} or
 {{?MIDDLEBOX=RFC3234}}.
-In particular, poor implementations of intermediaries can be detrimental to successful protocol operation.
+In particular, poor implementations of intermediaries can adversely affect protocol operation.

 As an intermediary is another participant in a protocol, they can make interactions less robust.
-Unwanted intermediaries are also responsible for
-ossification: the inability to deploy new protocol mechanisms; see Section 2.3 of {{?USE-IT=I-D.iab-use-it-or-lose-it}}.
+Intermediaries can also be responsible for ossification, or the inability to deploy new protocol mechanisms; see Section 2.3 of {{?USE-IT=I-D.iab-use-it-or-lose-it}}.
 For example, measurement of TCP showed that the protocol has poor prospects for extensibility due to widespread use - and poor implementation - of intermediaries
 {{?TCP-EXTEND=DOI.10.1145/2068816.2068834}}.